Culture

 The beginning of Kimono

-In the Nara period (710-794), the style of court attire was the same as in China, but by the Heian period (794-1185), it had become a unique style of layering like the Junihitoe.
+In the Nara period (710-794), the style of court attire was the same as in China, but by the Heian period (794-1185), it had become a unique layering style like the Junihitoe.

-In the period of the samurai and the simplification of noblemen’s costumes, the Kosode (小袖) appeared on the stage.
-The plain white Kosode with narrow cuffs was originally worn by the common people on a daily basis.
-Kosode, which used to be underwear for the aristocrats, became the center of clothing for the Japanese, regardless of gender or status, and became the prototype for the Kimono of today.
+In the samurai period and the simplification of noblemen’s costumes, the Kosode (小袖) appeared on the stage.
+The ordinary people originally wore the plain white Kosode with narrow cuffs daily.
+Kosode, which used to be underwear for the aristocrats, became the center of clothing for the Japanese, regardless of gender or status, and became the prototype for today’s Kimono.

 From the Azuchi-Momoyama period to the Edo period, improvements in dyeing and weaving techniques led to the creation of sumptuous Kimonos and Obis, and the Kimono culture blossomed.